digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 encoding, the character ``#`` comes before digits, meaning V0 Contract ID are ordered before V1 Contract ID.
 In the following we will denote the corresponding (non-strict) order by ``≤ₗ``.
-RoundingMode literals are ordered as they appears in the definition ``LitRoundingMode``, e.g. ``ROUNDING_UP`` and ``ROUNDING_UNNECESSARY`` are the smallest and greastest rounding mode.
+RoundingMode literals are ordered as they appear in the definition of ``LitRoundingMode``, e.g. ``ROUNDING_UP`` and ``ROUNDING_UNNECESSARY`` are the smallest and greatest rounding mode.

 Kinds, types, and expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~